Dennis Kim: Early life

 Raised in Toronto, Ontario, Canada, Kim first studied violin with Victor Danchenko at the Royal Conservatory of Music in Toronto.
 He later studied with Jaime Laredo, Aaron Rosand and Yumi Ninomiya Scott at the Curtis Institute of Music, and at the Yale School of Music with Peter Oundjian.
 He also studied with Paul Kantor at the Aspen Music Festival and School.
-Summer festival studies included Meadowmount School for Strings, ENCORE School for Strings, Pacific Music Festival, and the Aspen Music Festival and School.
+Summer festival studies included Meadowmount School for Strings, ENCORE School for Strings, Pacific Music Festival, and the Aspen Music Festival.
+Kim has 2 children, Ariana and Heather.

-He has two daughters, Heather (Hyerim) Kim and Ariana Kim.

-Kim made his solo debut with the Toronto Philharmonic Orchestra at the age of 14, performing Mendelssohn’s Violin Concerto in E Minor.
+Kim made his solo debut with the Toronto Philharmonic Orchestra at the age of 14, performing Mendelssohn's Violin Concerto in E Minor.

 Career

 In 1998, Kim was hired as concertmaster for the Tucson Symphony Orchestra, in Tucson, Arizona, but did not assume the position due to a "combination of immigration problems and better offers."
 Instead, Kim joined the Hong Kong Philharmonic Orchestra as 3rd Associate Concertmaster.
 Two years later he became the orchestra's concertmaster.
 In 2005, he was fired from the Hong Kong Philharmonic for auditioning for an American orchestra while on sick leave.
 After his departure, he served as concertmaster of the Seoul Philharmonic Orchestra.
 He was concertmaster for the Tampere Philharmonic from 2010 to 2015.
 Prior to joining the Pacific Symphony, he was most recently Concertmaster of the Buffalo Philharmonic Orchestra.

 Kim has performed as a soloist with major orchestras in China, Korea, and Japan.
 On one occasion, Kim replaced an ill William Preucil on 10 hours notice, performing the Vivaldi Four Seasons 20 times in one week, and touring with the Busan Philharmonic on their Japan Tour in 2008.

 As guest concertmaster, Kim has led the BBC Symphony Orchestra, London Philharmonic Orchestra, Royal Stockholm Philharmonic Orchestra, Helsinki Philharmonic Orchestra, Bergen Philharmonic Orchestra, Orchestre National de Lille, Montpelier Symphony Orchestra, Malaysian Philharmonic Orchestra, Western Australia Symphony Orchestra, Symphony Orchestra of Navarra, Hwaum Chamber Orchestra, and the Avanti Chamber Orchestra.

 Kim has been a guest artist at the Bridgehampton Chamber Music Festival, Caramoor Music Festival, Bari Music Festival, Bowdoin International Music Festival, Atlantic Music Festival, Suolahti Music Festival, and the Liminka Music Festival.